marisajackson/console-calculator/README.md

 This is a console calculator.

-It performs various mathematical calculations, such:
+It performs various mathematical calculations, such as:

 * Addition
 * Subtraction